 The introduction of smartphones and new media platforms were major catalysts for the adoption of e-commerce by the consumer.
 Although, in a technical sense, it is of course much more complex today compared to 10-15 years ago.
 The consumer expects a friction-free experience, which requires that all systems talk to each other.
 Essentially, from purchasing goods to returns handling.
 Additionally, the volumes that go through the systems are also many times larger than they were just a few years ago.
 The demand for systems that can meet these requirements is massive.

 Another major challenge for many online retailers is the lack of qualified staff who can drive the development of their e-commerce.
 There is a significantly greater demand than supply of people with the right knowledge and skills.
 Potential employees who can fill all services in everything from performance marketing to e-commerce managers and tech leads.
-As the e-commerce industry continues to grow, more businesses realise that expertise is central to competing.
+As the e-commerce industry continues to grow, more businesses realize that expertise is central to competing.

 What trends have you seen come and go, are there any that stand out a little extra?